akhilkaranam123/Crypto-Scraper/README.md

 The Average of Ehtereum over last 30 days is 23239.8

-The Corr of the Bitcoin and Ethereum is 0.91
+The Correlation of the Bitcoin and Ethereum is 0.91

 There are no outliers in the prices of Ehtereum or Bitcoin over last 30 days